google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 As the user consumes content from your web app, media and artwork files may take a lot of space on their device.
-It is **your responsibility to show how much cache is used and give user the ability to clear it**.
+It is **your responsibility to show how much cache is used and give users the ability to clear it**.
 Thankfully for us, doing so is pretty easy with the [Cache API].

     // Here's how I'd compute how much cache is used by artwork files...